mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 Supplement this by reading *Sharh Tanqih al-Fusul* by al-Qarafi and *Huli al-Taraqi* by Muhammad Fal al-Shintiqi, which is one of the best commentaries on *Maraqi al-Su'ud*.
 For understanding ta'lil and qiyas, read *Shifa al-Ghalil* by al-Ghazali, which deals with determining the legal cause (*masalik al-'illah*).

-- *Qawa'id al-Ahkam* by Izz al-Din b.
+- *Al-Qawa'id Al-Ahkam* by Izz al-Din b.
 'Abd al-Salam

 Ibn 'Abd al-Salam was among the first to author an independent work on maqasid.
 This book is important for understanding the purpose of the law and its internal rationality.
 Shaykh Hatim al-'Awni considers it the most important book on the topic, even more so than al-Shatibi's *al-Muwafaqat*, and suggests reading it more than once.
 In *al-Muwafaqat*, Al-Shatibi gives a descriptive, retrospective view of the Shari'ah and its overarching themes, from which maqasid have a prominent role.
 For him, it is an a posteriori exercise, and he doesn't see it having a role in application to any considerable extent.
 By contrast, Ibn 'Abd al-Salam is more concerned with going through masa'il fiqhiyyah, explaining their dimensions, and going into tafri'at and matters which are clearly contestable ijtihad.